 Registration usually begins at least two months before the beginning of each term.
 Newly admitted and readmitted students are permitted to register until the day before classes begin.
-Continuing students are encouraged to register early in the registration period to insure that courses have sufficient enrollment and are not cancelled.
+Continuing students are encouraged to register early in the registration period to ensure that courses have sufficient enrollment and are not cancelled.

 All students should consult their faculty advisors about their course of study.
 Because it is desirable that the advisor be informed about the student's progress in his/her studies, the advisor must approve the selections.
-For information about the faculty member's office hours, please ask in the ECE Departmental Office (1140 Benedum Hall).